 Your Salesforce pipeline can't tell a 3-year Defence panel from a one-shot cruise-ship booking

-A custom CRM for a Darwin business managing Defence panels, Asian trade relationships and seasonal tourism runs $45k to $95k over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Darwin business managing Defence panels, Asian trade relationships and seasonal tourism runs $45k to $95k over 3 to 6 months.
 The problem with Salesforce or HubSpot here is they assume one deal shape.
 A Defence standing offer that matures over three years and a wet-season tour booking that closes in a day do not belong in the same generic funnel, and forcing them there hides your real pipeline.

 You sell into Defence panels, export through the Port of Darwin to Asian buyers, or fill tours and accommodation that swing with the season, and your Salesforce or HubSpot pipeline treats it all as identical stages.
 A multi-year standing-offer arrangement with the Department of Defence sits next to a same-day reef-tour enquiry, both labelled 'Opportunity', and the forecast it produces is fiction.